SENDCO: Christine Mead

 Isle of Ely’s view

-At Isle of Ely, we pride ourselves on being an inclusive and SEN friendly school.
+At Isle of Ely, we pride ourselves on being an inclusive and SEND friendly school.
 Our staff work to make reasonable adjustments within the classroom to ensure all students with SEN can access learning.

 We believe: